TLRKiliann/Nextjs-Dashboard/README.md

 ### Goals

-> Retrieve the public IP & determine the location by latitude & longitude on the react-leaflet map.
+> Retrieve the public IP & determine the location by latitude & longitude with react-leaflet map.

 Fetch the public IP from :